briansimoni/cmsc412-hw1/README.md

 and then
 `./cmsc412-hw1`

+You may need to `sudo chmod 500 cmsc412-hw1` to get execute permissions

 It will try to read in graph.txt from the present working directory and output wdegree.txt in the same directory.

 Here is the link to download Go